sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![Custom Auto-type sequence](/img/keepassxc/custom-auto-type-sequence.png)

 **BONUS Tip:** If you use multiple "spaces" or multiple physical displays with macOS, you'll want to allow KeePassXC to access all of your desktops.
-This will allow you to use Auto-Type even if KeePassXC and your browser are on different monitors or desktops.
+This will allow you to use Auto-Type even if KeePassXC and your browser window are on different monitors or desktops.
 To enable this, right-click on the KeePassXC icon in your dock, go to Options, and click on "All Desktops".

 ![Allow on all desktops](/img/keepassxc/all-desktops.png)